ProjectDRAM/514256B/README.md

-# Amiga DRAM tester for HYB-514256B with Arduino UNO
+# Amiga DRAM chip tester for HYB-514256B with Arduino

 The 514256b ram chips are 4bit 256KB with 20pin and in A500+ there are 8 of them.
 So they are 8*4*256 = 8192 bit = 8192 / 8 = 1024 bytes = 1Kb.